 Will My VA Benefits Be Enough To Cover My Tuition At Columbus State?

-The amount of your VA benefits will be based on the type of VA you are eligible for, the number or credit hours you schedule, and the current VA Rates.
+The amount of your VA benefits will be based on the type of VA benefits that you are eligible for, the number or credit hours you schedule, and the current VA Rates.
 Your VA benefits will be paid to you in monthly installments over the semester.
 The College expects your tuition to be paid-in-full at the start of the semester.
 Normally one month’s check or even an advance payment may not be enough to pay your tuition for the quarter.
 It is the student’s responsibility to pay tuition, in full, by the deadline date.

 The amount of VA benefits you receive for the semester (3 1/2 months) may be more than enough to cover your tuition; the college will not wait for you to receive all your checks to pay your tuition.
 If you need assistance paying your tuition you should apply for financial aid.

 Can I Receive Regular Financial Aid While Receiving VA Benefits?

 You may be eligible for additional grants, loans, scholarships, and employment programs (See a Financial Aid Adviser for Details).

-What Should I Do If I Do Not Receive My VA Check?
+What Should I Do If I Do Not Receive Payment from the VA?

-Call the Department of Veterans Affairs Toll free number 1(888) 442-4551 to see if the check has been mailed or deposited.
+Call the Department of Veterans Affairs Toll free number 1(888) 442-4551 to see if the payment has been deposited.
 If the funds have not been released be sure to ask why not?
 If it is a school related concern, contact the G.I.
 Bill Office.

 How Often Can I Apply For An Advance Payment?

 Remember, you can only apply for an advance payment if you are a NEW STUDENT, or have been out of school for one or more semester and planning to take at least six (6) credit hours.
 If you are currently enrolled you cannot apply for an advance payment for the next semester.

 If I Withdraw From School, While Collecting VA And Then Return Two (2) Semesters Later, Will I Continue To Receive My VA Benefits Automatically?